-iven that the act of picking up and moving to another country is inherently brave and risky, it should come as little surprise that immigrants have repeatedly been found to be more entrepreneurial than the U.S. population as a whole.1 According to The Kauffman Foundation, a nonprofit group that studies entrepreneurship, immigrants were almost twice as likely to start a new business in 2015 than the nativeborn population.2 The companies they founded ranged from small businesses on Main Street to large firms responsible for thousands of American jobs.
-Recent studies, for instance, have indicated that immigrants own more than half of the grocery stores in America and 48 percent of nail salons.3 Foreign-born entrepreneurs are also behind 51 percent of our country's billion dollar startups4 and a substantial share of our Fortune 500 firms.
+iven that the act of picking up and moving to another country is inherently brave and risky, it should be little surprise that immigrants have repeatedly been found to be more entrepreneurial than the U.S. population as a whole.1 According to The Kauffman Foundation, a nonprofit group that studies entrepreneurship, immigrants were almost twice as likely to start a new business in 2015 than the nativeborn population.2 The companies they founded ranged from small businesses on Main Street to large firms responsible for thousands of American jobs.
+Recent studies, for instance, have indicated that immigrants own more than half of the grocery stores in America and

+48 percent of nail salons.3 Foreign-born entrepreneurs are also behind 51 percent of our country's billion dollar startups.4 More than 40 percent of Fortune 500 firms have at least one founder who was an immigrant or the children of immigrants.

+Immigrants were almost twice as likely to start a new business in 2015 than the native-born population.
 The super-charged entrepreneurial activity of immigrants provides real and meaningful benefits to everyday Americans.
-In 2010 roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
-Such businesses also generated more than \$775 billion in annual business revenue that year.15 In Oklahoma, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs.
-Foreign-born workers currently make up 6 percent of all entrepreneurs in the state, despite accounting for 5.7 percent of Oklahoma's population.
-Their companies generated \$201.4 million in business income in 2014.
-Oklahoma firms with at least one immigrant owner also provided jobs to roughly 29,000 Americans in 2007.6
+In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
+Such businesses also generated more than \$775 billion in annual business revenue that year.5 In Utah like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs.
+Foreignborn workers currently make up 11.1 percent of all entrepreneurs in the state, despite being just 8.6 percent of Utah's population.
+The almost 13,300 foreign-born entrepreneurs in Utah also create jobs and economic opportunity for U.S.-born workers.
+Their companies generated \$248.1 million in business income in 2014.
+Utah firms with at least one immigrant owner also provided jobs to more than 31,000 Americans in 2007.6